Data File Updated: Thursday, May 09, 2019

 Following the recapture of Seren, thereafter the Loroi showed no mercy to any Umiak taken prisoner as the offensive pushed forward.

 By mid-2146, Sunfall's forces had advanced through Seren into the Steppes, and were on the verge of pushing into pre-war Umiak territory.
 Loroi hopes that the end of the war might be in sight diminished as the Umiak seemed to regain confidence and began to defend and counterattack more effectively, and the Loroi offensive ground to a standstill at Nelain.
 Now pressed against Umiak-inhabited systems, Loroi Farseers had a more difficult time detecting Umiak fleets moving within their own territory, and their ability to track and predict Umiak fleet movements suffered.
 After a series of battles at Nelain in which the Loroi held firm against major Umiak counterattacks, the Loroi were shocked to realize that these had only been a diversion to tie up Sunfall's forces while the Umiak launched massive pincer attacks through Donsil and Tedel.
 The Umiak had been assembling reserves and holding them in Umiak territory near populated planets, where the Loroi Farseers could not easily detect them.
 While Sunfall's main force was still engaged in heavy fighting at Nelain, Loroi reserve forces had to contend with one of the largest Umiak assaults of the war in a running fight that became known as the Battle of the Tasinei Ways.
 It is a tribute to the second-tier Loroi fleets thrown into the fighting (including the Emperor's personal squadron) that they were somehow able to prevent the Umiak from breaking out into undefended Loroi territory, but they could not keep the Umiak from completely cutting off Sunfall's forces in the Nelain salient.
 Isolated and deprived of supply, Sunfall's only option was to attempt to break through the encirclement, but unfortunately this meant attacking directly into the stream of Umiak reinforcements.
 Sunfall's fleet was overwhelmed and completely annihilated.
-Dispirited, having lost nearly a third of their active combat vessels and an entire generation of their best commanders along with the now-legendary Admiral Sunfall, the surviving Loroi forces laid waste to the remaining Steppes systems and fell back to defensive positions around Seren.
+Dispirited, having lost nearly a third of their active combat vessels and an entire generation of their best commanders along with the now-legendary Admiral Sunfall, the surviving Loroi forces laid waste to the remaining Steppes systems and fell back to the familiar defensive positions around Seren.

 Maiad Campaign and Stalemate: 2147-2160

-The war entered a mode of bloody stalemate.
+The war entered a state of bloody stalemate.
 The Umiak kept up offensive attacks through the depopulated zones, maintaining pressure on Loroi defenders, with the aim of preventing the Loroi from accumulating reserves that they might use for a decisive offensive.
 The Loroi relied on their defensive advantages, stretching their fast-interdiction defenses thinly, attempting to build reserves for just such an offensive.
 Emperor Greywind waited and watched for the moment when such forces could be used to decisive effect.
 The Umiak also seemed to be holding back the majority of their reserves, similarly waiting for a key moment.

 In 2160, the opportunity that both sides had been waiting for arrived, but in a most unexpected form.